 Series B Preferred Stock.
 Each share of Series B Preferred Stock is convertible into one share of Common Stock (subject to appropriate adjustment in the event of stock dividends, stock splits, reorganizations or similar events) on the six month anniversary of the Issuance Date or on the date of an Early Separation.
 In addition, the Series B Preferred Stock will automatically convert into shares of common stock upon the occurrence of a fundamental transaction, as described in the certificate of designations for the Series B Preferred Stock but including mergers, sales of the company's assets, changes in control and similar transactions.
 The Series B Preferred Stock is not convertible by the holder of such preferred stock to the extent (and only to the extent that the holder or any of its affiliates would beneficially own in excess of 4.99% of the common stock of the Company.
-The Series B Preferred Stock has no voting rights, except for the right to approve certain amendments to the certificate of designations or similar actions.
+The Series B Preferred Stock has no voting rights, except for the right to approve certain amendments to the certificate of designations.
 With respect to payment of dividends and distribution of assets upon liquidation or dissolution or winding up of the Company, the Series B Preferred Stock shall rank equal to the common stock of the Company.
 No sinking fund has been established for the retirement or redemption of the Series B Preferred Stock.

 Unit Exchange.
 On February 4, 2014, the Company raised \$2,055,000 in gross proceeds from a private placement of 20,550 shares of Series A Convertible Preferred Stock, par value \$0.01, with a stated value of \$100 per share (the "Series A Preferred Shares") and warrants to purchase shares of the Company's common stock.
 The Series A Preferred Shares and warrants were sold to investors pursuant to a Securities Purchase Agreement, dated as of February 4, 2014.
 On August 31, 2015, the Company issued a total of 228,343 Units (the "Exchange Units") in exchange for the outstanding Series A Preferred Stock which were then cancelled pursuant to an agreement with the holders of the Series A Preferred Shares.
-The warrants that were issued in connection with the issuance of the Series A Preferred Shares remained outstanding; however, the warrant amounts were reduced so that the warrants are exercisable into an aggregate of \$4,770 shares of the Company's common stock.
+The warrants that were issued in connection with the issuance of the Series A Preferred Shares of the Company's common stock.
 The Exchange Units were exempt from registration under Section 3(a)(9) of the Securities Act.
 On August 31, 2015, the Company filed a termination certificate with the Delaware Secretary of State.
-Following that date there were no shares of Series A Preferred Stock outstanding, and the previously authorized shares of Series A Preferred Stock resumed the status of authorized but unissued and undesignated shares of preferred stock of the Company.
+Following that date there were no shares of Series A Preferred Stock of the Company is a Preferred Stock of the Company.